joaopxf30/classificador-de-filmes-e-series/README.md

 ````

 A similar response should be seen in a good scenario:

 ```
 REPOSITORY                              TAG       IMAGE ID       CREATED          SIZE movies-and-series-catalogue-front-end   latest    6c89d491d22a   25 minutes ago   676MB
 ```

 #### Details of the image
-This image provides a virtualized environment with all the dependencies from the `requirements.txt` and `node:18-alpine`.
+This image provides a virtualized environment with all the dependencies from the `package.josn` and `node:18-alpine`.

 ### Run a container from the image
 Now, execute the following to create a container from the image: